 Use a custom email template for gift orders

-ShipStation's default email templates do not include item prices or order totals, but you can customize the email template to include item prices in the item list.
+ShipStation's default email templates do not include item prices or order totals, but you can customise the email template to include item prices in the item list.

 Like packing slip templates, the gift email template can automatically be applied to your orders with Automation Rules that use the Gift field as criteria.